Andrew Vaughn Preview, Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The Tigers' 4.49 team ERA ranks 19th across all MLB pitching staffs.
+- The Tigers have a 4.46 team ERA that ranks 19th across all MLB pitching staffs.

-- Tigers pitchers combine to give up 161 total home runs at a clip of 1.2 per game (to rank 14th in the league).
+- Tigers pitchers combine to rank 12th in baseball in home runs surrendered (165 total, 1.2 per game).

-- Skubal (3-3) gets the starting nod for the Tigers in his 11th start of the season.
-He has a 3.93 ERA in 50 1/3 innings pitched, with 59 strikeouts.
+- Olson makes the start for the Tigers, his 15th of the season.
+He is 3-6 with a 4.65 ERA and 79 strikeouts in 79 1/3 innings pitched.

-- The lefty last pitched on Tuesday against the New York Yankees, when he threw six innings, allowing two earned runs while giving up four hits.
+- The right-hander last pitched on Saturday against the Chicago White Sox, when he went seven scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.